Reddit trading frenzy fades as Yellen summons agencies

 RETAIL MANIA

-Small investors’ participation in stock markets has exploded over the past year as pandemic lockdowns, volatility and stimulus payments have driven a worldwide day-trading craze.
+Small investors’ participation in stock markets has exploded over the past year, but the gambling sparked by a combination of pandemic lockdowns, volatility and stimulus payments comes with high risks that regulators may want to quell.

-The phenomenon has pushed equity indexes from New York to Seoul to record highs and boosted the price of assets from cyptocurrencies to new stock market listings.

-The assault on GameStop short-sellers took it to a new level as small traders appeared to act in concert as they organized buying over Reddit.
-Posts encouraging silver buying also boosted prices on Monday, although that proved short lived.
+Still, there have been no clear signals on what form any official action could take, with potential targets ranging from retail brokers’ capital requirements to questioning the fee-free brokerage model that has encouraged much of the trade.

+The benchmark S&P 500, meanwhile, has continued to grind higher this week and the CBOE volatility index has fallen for three straight days as analysts said the Reddit action appeared to be constrained to a handful of stocks rather than spilling over to the broader U.S. stock market.

 Online broker Robinhood has also come under pressure and has scrambled to raise more than $3 billion in a week as it races to meet funding needs stemming from the trading boom.

-Robinhood further relaxed some of its restrictions on trade on Tuesday, increasing buying limits on GameStop stock, for example, from 20 shares to 100 shares.
+Robinhood further relaxed some of its restrictions on trade on Tuesday, increasing buying limits on GameStop stock from 20 shares to 100 shares.

+“The enthusiasm for this unique situation is waning but we’ll continue to see people focused on what the retail investor as a flash mob can accomplish,” said James Gellert, CEO of RapidRatings, which assesses the financial health of companies.

-Reporting by Tom Westbrook in Singapore and Sagarika Jaisinghani in Bengaluru; Editing by Vidya Ranganathan, Jane Wardell and Bernard Orr
+Reporting by Tom Westbrook in Singapore and Sagarika Jaisinghani in Bengaluru; Additional reporting by April Joyner, Saqib Iqbal Ahmed in New York, Susan Mathew, Eva Mathews and Uday Sampath Kumar in Bengaluru and Thyagaraju Adinarayan in London; Editing by Vidya Ranganathan, Jane Wardell and Bernard Orr

 Our Standards: The Thomson Reuters Trust Principles.